johnnycopes/convo-buddy/README.md

 ## MVP (Minimum Viable Product):
-My priority was to create a tool that ESL teachers would genuinely find helpful and, hopefully, want to use.
-Therefore, my priority in this project was a clean and straightforward tool that would work well across devices and browsers.
+My priority was to create a tool that ESL teachers would genuinely find useful.
+Thus, my priority in this project was a straightforward, polished product that would work well across all modern devices and browsers.

 **Initial MVP**
+* Robust application that looks and functions consistently across all devices and browsers (tested for real-world use)
-* Individual display of questions from database and ability to go back, advance, and shuffle the current collection
+* Individual display of questions and ability to go back, advance, and shuffle the current collection
-* View for all questions included in the app, organized by category
+* View for all of the available questions, organized by category
 * Ability for users to send in their own questions if they want to contribute
-* Robust application that looks and functions consistently across all devices and browsers (tested for real-world use)

 **Stretch Goals**
 * Ability for users to create an account, log in, and modify questions and categories however they pleased.
 Changes would be visible while they were logged in and revert to the standard after logging out